rismoney/puppet-baremetal-windows/README.md

 puppet-baremetal-windows
 ========================

-member of the rismoney suite of Puppet stuff. (not a provider)
+member of the rismoney suite of Puppet

 ## tl;dr: manage windows from baremetal to bar none

-We're going to use the Windows ADK (specifically WinPE) and Puppet to fully bootstrap and configure a node.
+We're going to integrate Puppet into WinPE 4.0 (the 'live' image from the Windows ADK).
+This will bring total puppet coverage for a Windows nodes from baremetal all the way to the fully loaded OS

 ## How do I use this?